 If you have ‘the flu’, you will know it.
 Your temperature will be unusually high (having a fever), and you will get shaky.
 I had the flu last winter, and trust me, there is no confusing it with anything else.

-A cold or flu is a virus, which we can’t take any medicine to get rid of, but you can take some pills to make it feel a bit better while our bodies fight it off.
+A cold or flu is a virus we can’t take any medicine to get rid of, but you can take some pills to make it feel a bit better while our bodies fight it off.
 You can get an injection from your doctor called a vaccine, which gives your body the tools to fight off certain viruses.

 Young children get several vaccines to help them fight off diseases, and sometimes these injections are called ‘shots’.